 My work is influenced by Modernist painting in form and Eastern philosophy, particularly Buddhist emptiness, in concept.
 In Buddhist emptiness, nothing possesses inherent existence; everything is dependent on its parts, on causes and conditions and on the mind.
 This concept plays out in the reciprocation between the background and foreground and in the interconnectedness of the work’s elements.
 Layers, lines and dots are distinct but none is more important than another.
 By using carefully chosen relationships of color and shapes, the space in my paintings appears deep while at the same time it contradicts itself and the picture plane flattens - as shapes push up against each other, both deep and shallow space appear at once.
 I allow the paint to be expressionistic in some areas and controlled in others.
-These seemingly contradictory aspects of the work point to a non-dualism that everything in our world is without essential essence.
+These seemingly contradictory aspects of the work point ideas of non-dualism and that everything in our world is without essential essence.
 I complete the connection with a visual give-and-take where opposite forces are interdependent.

 -Suzanne Laura Kammin, 2017